nicolemne/python-hangman-game/README.md

 ### Planning

-In order to plan this project I wrote notes of every logical step in a Google document, to help me figure out key points of the applicaton.
+In order to plan this project I wrote notes of every logical step in a Google document, to help me figure out key points of the application.

 ![Logic](assets/readme/logic.png)